What is Periodontal disease?

 Did you know that the rates of periodontal disease among teenagers has dramatically increased in the United States?
 Research suggests that this increase is due to many different factors influencing our immune system’s response to bacteria and our dietary and lifestyle habits.

-Dr. Day loves teaching teenagers about good dental habits that can contribute to a lifetime of healthy smiles and improved overall health.
+Dr. Day, a family dentist, loves teaching teenagers about good dental habits that can contribute to a lifetime of healthy smiles and improved overall health.
 We participate in NCDHM to help educate teenagers about healthy dental habits.
 We hope to inspire teens to start implementing healthy habits to keep their teeth for a lifetime.

 By participating in NCDHM, together we can help teens to keep their smiles beautiful now and for years to come.
 Together with Nebraska Family Dentistry, we have prepared an interesting presentation to help teens to learn about healthy dental habits.
 This presentation is interactive and gets teen’s attention.
 Most importantly, it inspires teens to take good care of their teeth and keep their teeth for a lifetime.